microsoft/tolerant-php-parser/README.md

 This is the _**start**_ of a PHP parser designed, from the beginning, for IDE usage scenarios.

 ## Design Goals
-* Error tolerant design (in IDE scenarios, code is, by definition, incomplete, so supporting )
+* Error tolerant design (in IDE scenarios, code is, by definition, incomplete)
 * Performant (should be able to parse several MB of source code per second, to leave room for other features).
+  * Memory-efficient data structures
+  * Allow for incremental parsing in the future
 * Adheres to [PHP language spec](https://github.com/php/php-langspec),
 supports both PHP5 and PHP7 grammars
 * Generated AST provides properties necessary for semantic and transformational